val00n/val00n/README.md

 hi

-im val00n, i like to do computer\tech stuff :3
+im val00n, i like to do tech related stuff :3